Summary Fact Sheet on Proposed Get Real Planned Parenthood Curriculum for Spokane Public Schools

 - This curriculum adopts the definition of abstinence from the Sexuality Information & Education Council of the United States (SIECUS).
 Abstinence is defined as “voluntarily choosing not to engage in certain sexual behaviors, including any sexual behaviors that can result in pregnancy or sexually transmitted infections (STIs), including HIV.”
 (Stated in multiple places throughout the curriculum; see p. iii of Middle School Teacher Guide for its first occurrence).
 BUT that message will be contradicted when the students are taught that “it is important to define abstinence for oneself…” and may include “Touch[ing] someone else’s sexual body parts with clothes on…touch[ing] someone else’s sexual body parts with clothes off…giv[ing] or receiv[ing] oral sex… hav[ing] vaginal sexual intercourse…hav[ing] sexual intercourse if they use a condom” (7-53 & 54; see also p.
 7-62).
 NOTE: SIECUS was founded by a former Planned Parenthood medical director, Mary Calderone.

 - In Chapter 7, “Introduction to Sexually Transmitted Infections”, students will be taught the “best ways to prevent STI transmission,” is through condom use.
-But they will not be taught about any of the life-changing and threatening effects and consequences of acquiring various STIs when condoms fail (18% pregnancy rate among teens).
+But they will not be taught about any of the life-changing and threatening effects and consequences of acquiring various STIs when condoms fail (18% pregnancy rate among teens to say nothing of STI failure rates).

 - Students will be taught that, “If there is a chance a person has been exposed to an STI, it’s important to see a doctor or go to a health clinic to get tested.”
 What they WON’T BE TOLD is that anyone who is or has been sexually active with anyone not a virgin has the potential of being exposed to an STI, (Handout 7.7-3, STI Quiz).
 In fact, the term “virgin” is expressly never used in this material.